zeux/meshoptimizer/README.md

 Alternatively you can [download the .zip archive from GitHub](https://github.com/zeux/meshoptimizer/archive/v0.14.zip).

+The library is available as a Linux package in some distributions ([ArchLinux](https://aur.archlinux.org/packages/meshoptimizer/)).

 ## Building

 meshoptimizer is distributed as a set of C++ source files.
 To include it into your project, you can use one of the two options: